-\paragraph{Domain Conversations} Participants were randomly assigned to discuss either emotional and personal wellbeing topics or UK policy debates throughout the study, but the choice of discussed topics within this domain was participant self-selected.
-In the emotional domain, participants selected from a menu of 25 topics covering health, career and relationships; in the political domain, participants selected from 25 current affairs issues drawn from partisan-neutral YouGov polls between June 2024 and May 2025, including NHS reforms, environmental regulations, and education policy (see Supplementary Information for topic selection and presentation).
-Before and after each conversation, participants completed domain-specific measures.
-For emotional conversations, participants rated their control and satisfaction with the selected topic (on a 0-100 visual analog scale, VAS) and indicated their momentary affect using Russell's affect grid (measuring valence and arousal dimensions, \cite{russell1989affect}).
-For political conversations, participants rated their support for issue statements and their informedness (all 0-100 VAS); in these debates the AI was explicitly instructed to argue for the pro-stance.
-Following both types of conversations, all participants rated their preferences for the AI assistant across likeability (``dislike''-``like''), engagingness (``boring''-``engaging''), and helpfulness (``unhelpful''-``helpful'', all 0-100 VAS).
-In the repeated exposure study, we additionally collected monthly pre-post measures of domain competency: perceived effectiveness and satisfaction in both conversational domains regardless of domain assignment thus acting as within-subject controls (0-100 VAS).
-We present these results in the Supplementary Information as supporting evidence for opportunity cost (vs relative harm) of emotional conversations.
+\paragraph{Domain Conversations} Participants were randomly assigned to discuss either emotional/personal wellbeing or UK policy debates, but self-selected from menus of 25 topics.
+Emotional topics covered health, career and relationships~\cite{luettgau2025people}; political topics were drawn from partisan-neutral YouGov polls (June 2024--May 2025) with the AI arguing the pro-stance (see SI.5 for topic selection).
+Before and after each conversation, participants completed domain-specific measures: momentary affect via an affect grid~\cite{russell1989affect} for emotional conversations; issue support and informedness for political conversations (both 0--100 VAS).
+All participants then rated the AI on likeability (``dislike''--``like''), engagingness (``boring''--``engaging'') and helpfulness (``unhelpful''--``helpful'', all 0--100 VAS).
+In the repeated exposure study, we also collected monthly pre-post measures of domain competency in both domains regardless of assignment, acting as within-subject controls (see SI.5).